muldimedia/myportfolio/README.md

-# myportfolio
+# My Portfolio
- This is a try to do a mini portfolio/ website
+An attempt at creating a mini portfolio/website.